On this page:

 - Limit sugary foods and beverages

-Family history of premature coronary heart disease, specifically in first-degree male relatives less than 55 years, in first- degree female relatives less than 65 years, increases one's risk for heart disease.
+Family history of premature coronary heart disease, specifically in first-degree male relatives less than 55 years, or in first- degree female relatives less than 65 years, increases one's risk for heart disease.
 (First-degree relatives are father, mother, and siblings.)

 When should drug therapy be used?
 This question should be discussed and decided with a clinician who knows your total health history.
 An assessment of your risk for developing cardiovascular disease can help determine appropriateness and the intensity of therapy.
 Multiple risk factors or pre-existing conditions (previous heart attack or metabolic syndrome) may warrant more aggressive or earlier treatment to lower cholesterol levels.